SCDCA Divisions: Services Provided

 The Consumer Services Division processes and mediates written consumer complaints, seeking to find equitable solutions for the consumer and the business, including refunds, adjustments and credits to consumer accounts.
-The agency takes consumer complaints against businesses regulated by the SCDCA, refers complaints that fall within another agency’s jurisdiction, and handles those complaints against businesses that are unregulated.
-Given the thousands of complaints the DCA fields each year (including hundreds which are referred by elected officials, the Better Business Bureau and other agencies) it is clear that the availability of DCA's mediation process takes a large load off the court system.
+The agency takes consumer complaints against businesses regulated by SCDCA, refers complaints that fall within another agency’s jurisdiction, and handles those complaints against businesses that are unregulated.
+Given the thousands of complaints SCDCA fields each year (including hundreds which are referred by elected officials, the Better Business Bureau and other agencies) it is clear that the availability of SCDCA's mediation process takes a large load off the court system.
 This service also saves consumers and businesses the often prohibitive cost of hiring a private attorney and going through the already congested court system.
-The complaint mediation services offered and provided by SCDCA are unmatched by any state or federal agency as the Department serves as the sole agency engaging in the mediation of individual complaints against unregulated businesses.

 The Department is the administrator and enforcer of the law governing consumer credit transactions and also has regulatory responsibility over the following industries: Motor Clubs (Act 400 of 1984), Rent-to-own businesses (Act 121 of 1985), Physical Fitness Services (Act 165 of 1985), Pawnbrokers (Act 491 of 1988), Mortgage Loan Brokers (Act 544 of 1988), Telephone Solicitations (Act 656 of 1988), Express Warranties on Motor Vehicles (Act 142 of 1989), Athlete Agents (Act 456 of 1990; Act No. 300 of 2004), Motor Vehicle Subleasing (Act 132 of 1991), Loan Brokers (Act 452 of 1992), Motor Fuel Pricing (Act 161 of 1993), Prize Promotions (Act 483 of 1994), Prepaid Legal Services (Act 328 of 2000), Consumer Credit Counseling (Act 111 of 2005), Preneed Funeral Contracts